jmcs/turnstile/README.rst

     $ pip install turnstile-core

-Alternative you can install it using setup.py
+Alternatively, you can install it using setup.py:

 .. code-block:: bash